 (The Annakirche tower arrived in 1748, replacing one lost to fire)

 Vienna delivers numerous architectural and historical surprises.
-You find yourself on some innocent side street and it turns out you’re standing outside one of Beethoven’s former residences.
+You find yourself on some innocent side street, and it turns out you’re standing outside somewhere Mozart used to perform.

 How wrong can you be?